-Specifically, in examining a law's "preeminent purpose," courts look to a variety of sources, including legislative history, statements on the record, and testimony given by supporters.
-Edwards, 482 U.S. at 587, 591-92.
+482 U.S. at 587, 591-592.
 In the case of voter initiatives, courts may look to ballot arguments, advertisements, and messages promoted by the campaign to pass the suspect law.
 See Perry, 704 F. Supp.
 2d at 930.

-B. The Tennessee Marriage Ban was enacted with a religious purpose based on a particular religious understanding of marriage.
+B. The Hawaii and Nevada Marriage Bans were enacted with a religious purpose based on a particular religious understanding of marriage.